-A. GOVERNANCE AND OPERATION.

-1. SWAG shall invite a City representative to serve on the SWAG board, and the City shall appoint a City staff person to sit and participate as a board member.

-- 2. The City and SWAG shall work collectively to amend the SWAG bylaws to restructure the SWAG board so as to strengthen its capacity and effectiveness for the purpose of fulfilling its basic mission of promoting the arts and culture as a means of facilitating revitalization of the South Westminster community. - 3.
-SWAG shall prepare and adopt a five year Strategic Action Plan for the years 2016 through 2020 by October 31, 2015.
+- A. GOVERNANCE AND OPERATION. - 1.
+SWAG shall invite a City representative to serve on the SWAG board, and the City shall appoint a City staff person to sit and participate as a board member. - 2.
+The City and SWAG shall work collectively to amend the SWAG bylaws to restructure the SWAG board so as to strengthen its capacity and effectiveness for the purpose of fulfilling its basic mission of promoting the arts and culture as a means of facilitating revitalization of the South Westminster community.

-B. FINANCE AND REPORTING.

-- 1. SWAG shall prepare and submit a 2015 budget to the City by March 30, 2015. - 2.
+- 3. SWAG, working in partnership with the City, shall prepare and adopt a five year Strategic Action Plan for the years 2017 through 2021 by October 31, 2016. - B. FINANCE AND REPORTING. - 1.
+SWAG shall prepare and submit a 2016 budget to the City by April 30, 2016. - 2.
 As and when board meetings occur, SWAG shall provide the City with a copy of the Board meeting minutes within 15 days after SWAG Board approval or acceptance; - 3.
-SWAG shall prepare and submit an annual report to the City by October 31 of each year detailing the following, at a minimum: - a.
+SWAG shall prepare and submit an annual report to the City by February 15, 2017 detailing the following, at a minimum: - a.
 Board member information including names, roles, and operational responsibilities; - b.
 Membership and volunteer numbers and information pertaining to total volunteer hours served by members, functions served, and residency; - c.
-Existing year budget and adopted upcoming year budget; - d.
-Grant pursuit details including the number of grant applications submitted and to what funding agencies, amount of request and what the grant would fund (i.e. operational expenses, specific projects), and the results of said applications; - e.
-Profit and loss statement for a period beginning November 1 of prior budget year through October 31st of active budget year with detailed explanation of income and expenses; - f.
-Performance assessment and accomplishments relative to the SWAG Strategic Action Plan; - g.
-A detailed synopsis of classes, events and programs offered during the year along with attendance and revenue/cost details; - h.
-Community outreach and organizational collaboration; - General information on persons or groups participating in SWAG sponsored activities and events, such as participation numbers, participants domicile, age cohorts, and ethnicity, through the distribution of voluntary information cards, so as to assist in identifying recruitment and marketing needs to increase participation and diversity. - 4.
+Grant applications and the results of said applications; - d.
+Year-end profit and loss statements for 2016, showing active budget year, actual amounts and variances, with detailed explanation of income and expenses; - e.
+A detailed synopsis of classes, events and programs offered during the year along with attendance and revenue/cost details; - f.
+A detailed report of the annual Orchard Festival to include: - (1) An overview of the event - (2) A detailed profit and loss statement showing all expenses and revenues - (3) Marketing and advertising efforts with ROI estimates - (4) attendance estimate and methodology for tracking attendance - (5) Volunteer count and total volunteer hours spent producing event - (6) Recommendations/needs for future events - 4.
 SWAG shall diligently pursue funding from the Denver-metro Scientific and Cultural Facilities District, by preparing and filing a copy of the application in a timely manner relative to an eligibility determination and/or funding.
 The City shall support SWAG in its pursuit of such funding by providing staff assistance, as determined necessary and reasonable by the City, and based upon staff availability.